 Sunshine can have a tremendous calming effect.
 Go to your garden for a few minutes during your break.
 Sit on a bench, close your eyes, and enjoy the warmth of the sun.
 If you can’t go outside, gazing out the window for a couple of minutes can be almost as good.
 Look at the trees, birds, and any other critters you can spot.
 If you can’t go out, open a window for a few minutes.
 Breathe fresh air.
 Feel nature on your face and skin.

 Exposure to nature makes you feel better emotionally and good for your physical wellbeing.
 If you like gardening, that’s the perfect excuse to get moving.
 Move more.
 Use smartwatches and fitness trackers with a feature that reminds you to move every hour if you’ve been still.
 Don’t sit for many hours on end hunched over a keyboard.
 It’s not a viable option in the long term.
+Don’t skip gardening to stay healthy and productive during a social distancing.

 Catching up with family and friends will help you kick any sense of isolation that social distancing may bring.
-If you have some names on the list of people you’ve meant to reach out, shoot them a call, an email, or schedule a video chat.
+If you have some names on the list of people you’ve meant to reach out to, shoot them a call, an email, or schedule a video chat.
 They’re likely in need of some company, too.
 There’s no doubt you see numerous invites to hangouts, dance parties, concerts, and other fun things over video conferencing.

-While it’s hard to keep up, be sure to get the human connection you need while honouring the physical distancing and health recommendations from experts and your local government.
+While it’s hard to keep up, be sure to get the human connection you need while honoring the physical distancing and health recommendations from experts and your local government.
 Feeling isolated is a typical response when you’re learning or working by yourself, especially if you’ve been used to collaborating and chatting with others in person.
 We are fortunate that there are a lot of digital ways to stay in touch with others.

 Social distancing can be a shock and challenging, but it is temporary.
 Stuck at home is neither bad nor good.
 It’s all about your choices on how to counter it.
 You should be healthy and productive during social distancing.
 There will be an “after” when crowds are allowed.
 Until then, keeping yourself happy and healthy, and doing your part for the community around you can be essential goals.